-The Devon County Show Food and Drink Marquee is not just a shop window for Devon’s superb range of artisan producers, it’s a gigantic market for them!
+The Devon County Show's Food and Drink Pavilion is not just a shop window for Devon’s superb range of artisan producers, it’s a gigantic market for them!

-But if the Food and Drink marquee is the centrepiece of the Show’s commitment to supporting local producers, it is by no means the sum total of it.
-Alongside the Ales from Devon Marquee in Avenue.. you will find the Taste of the West fast food area, offering locally produced burgers, hot dogs, pies and pasties, and all of the fast food outlets on the showground are required to source their products from Devon wherever possible.
+But if the Food and Drink Pavilion is the centrepiece of the Show’s commitment to supporting local producers, it is by no means the sum total of it.
+Alongside the Ales from Devon Marquee off Road 3, you will find the Taste of the West fast food area, offering locally produced burgers, hot dogs, pies and pasties.

 Top quality local food and drink has become a vital ingredient in the appeal of agricultural shows in the 21st century, and Devon, as always, leads the way!

 The best selection of craft beers and ciders - probably - in the country!

 The Devon County Show has a bigger and better range of real ales and ciders than you will find at any other agricultural show.

 Whether in the Food & Drink Pavilion, in the picnic area In DevFest on Avenue K where Exeter Brewery run the Avocet Bar serving their popular range of local ales, or in the Ales from Devon feature, the choice is yours!